cnr-ibba/r-smarter-api/README.md

 After the public release of SMARTER data, there’s no need to provide credentials to access the data.
-If you used to have credentials to access the data, you need to install the latest version of `smarterapi` package.
+If you used to have credentials to access the data, you need to upgrade your installation of `smarterapi` package.

 ## Querying the SMARTER backend